-This system was designed by chef and author Robert Oliver, who developed it in the Caribbean where he was the executive chef for three resorts.
+The Farm-to-Table system was designed by chef and author Robert Oliver, who developed it in the Caribbean where he was the executive chef for three resorts.
 There he connected small family farms to the resort menus through the development of long-term supply agreements.

 Farm To Table operates a supply guarantee system where “consistency is our first product”.
 It aims to provide capacity across the value chain—from the certified organic farmers to Women in Business Development to restaurant owners and managers.

-As part of the programme, Women in Business Development provide training, seeds and support to farmers while taking on the ordering, grading and delivery role.
+As part of the programme, Women in Business Development provides training, seeds and support to farmers while taking on the order processing, grading and delivery roles as well.
 In addition, Robert Oliver provides training and support to restaurant chefs.UNDP is providing financial support for the main aspects of the programme.